Javascript is not enabled.

 “We didn’t know we’d have AARP Foundation representing us,” says Mary.
 “I can never thank them enough.
 They’ve gone above and beyond.
 They knew all the avenues they could explore.
 They made us feel like we matter.”

 The case has drawn national attention from the beginning, and not just from the press.
-The New York State Attorney General’s office investigated the situation alongside AARP Foundation, bringing its own lawsuit last summer.
-Earlier this year, the federal government got involved, with the U.S. Government Accountability Office opening an investigation into church-affiliated pension plans.
+The New York State Attorney General’s office investigated the situation alongside AARP Foundation, bringing its own lawsuit in 2022.
+The federal government also got involved, with the U.S. Government Accountability Office opening an investigation into church-affiliated pension plans.
 “I never thought it was going to balloon like this,” Mary says.

-Tireless in seeking a just outcome, she has spent countless hours on the phone and in person with attorneys and politicians, arranged meetings and Q&A sessions for the pensioners, and given dozens of interviews to local media.
-Standing up to the diocese was risky, but Mary is resolute in her mission.
-“There’s a lot to lose by sticking your neck out, but I’ve already lost my home.
-There’s nothing more to take.”
+Tireless in seeking a just outcome, she spent countless hours on the phone and in person with attorneys and politicians, arranged meetings and Q&A sessions for the pensioners, and gave dozens of interviews to local media.
+Standing up to the diocese was risky, but Mary was resolute in her mission.

-The support from her community keeps Mary moving forward.
+The support from her community kept Mary and the others moving forward.
 “Something is wrong that this happened to 1,100 of the kindest, most caring, loving people in the world.
 A lot of people over the past five years have come up to me and said, ‘Don’t stop doing what you’re doing.
 Don’t give up.’”

 “It’s been a long road,” she adds, “but I don’t have any regrets.”